Last Updated: October 28 2021

 - A URL that links back to the simPRO invoice

 - The status as defined by your accounting link settings in simPRO.
-Learn more in Adjust Xero settings.
+Learn more in How to Set Up the Xero Accounting Link.

 - The invoice number